home-assistant/developers.home-assistant/docs/core/entity/select.md

 sidebar_label: Select
 ---

-A `select` is an entity that allows the user to select an option from a list limited options provided by the integration.
+A `select` is an entity that allows the user to select an option from a list of limited options provided by the integration.
 Derive entity platforms from [`homeassistant.components.select.SelectEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/select/__init__.py)

 This entity should only be used in cases there is no better fitting option available.
 For example, a bulb can have user selectable light effects.
 While that could be done using this `select` entity, it should really be part of the `light` entity, which already supports light effects.